nodejs/abi-stable-node/README.md

 **Branches**

-This repoistory contains node sources from Node versions 0.10, 0.12, 6.2 and Node-ChakraCore version 7.0, whith addition of ABI stable Node APIs.
+This repository contains node sources from Node versions 0.10, 0.12, 6.2 and Node-ChakraCore version 7.0, with addition of ABI stable Node APIs.
 The branches are named according to the node versions that have been enabled with NAPI support.

 **NAPI enabled modules**